evanmags/Eloquent_JavaScript/README.md

 # Eloquent JavaScript
 ### Solutions to propbem sets, exercises, and projects.

+Code is a either entirely my own, or modified functions from the exercises.
+In an attempt to maintain context problems that required modifiying code were directly copy/pasted after solutions were found.

 Index:
 * introduction
   1. no exercises for this chapter